Skip to main content

 Offer volume or tiered discounts

-"Buy 2, save 10%" trades a little margin for a bigger basket β€” usually a net win once you check revenue per visitor.
+"Buy 2, save 10%" trades a little margin for a bigger basket — usually a net win once you check revenue per visitor.

-Show a progress bar to the free-shipping minimum
+Show a cart progress bar

-A "you are $8 away from free shipping" nudge in the cart is one of the highest-converting AOV tactics there is.
+A "you are 8 away from free shipping" nudge in the cart is one of the highest-converting AOV tactics there is.

 Watch RPV, not just AOV